-What is a punch list, explained in simple words?
+What is a punch list or snag list, explained in simple words?

 Typically the final payment by the customer towards the contractor is tied to completing the items on the list.
 The money owed to the contractor that is paid out upon completion of the list is often referred to as the ‘retainage’ and varies between 2% and 10% of the total contract value.
 This ensures the contractors don’t turn in the keys before the project is finished (finished meaning “compliant with the contract”).
 Most contracts also include timing specifications ensuring that the work will be done in timely matter.
 As the contract is always the reference, it helps to clearly spell out expectations in the contract before the work begins.

 Summary: The punch list is the instrument that is used to make sure the job gets finished successfully (compliant with the contract terms), and in a timely matter.
 It does so by clearly stating WHO needs to do WHAT (task + location) by WHEN.

 Punch List Tips for the different parties involved.
 How to get more out of the (punch list) process.

 The customer (or anyone that represents the customer): visit the site before the meeting with the contractor.
 Take your time to inspect the building and detect items that are not complete.
 Don’t use the actual meeting with the contractor as your discovery walk-through.
 Be prepared.
 It goes without saying you might want to take the contract with you or at least read it once more so you know what has been agreed on contractually.

 The (sub)contractors that will be doing the actual completion of the work: make sure you know the scope of the work (as specified in the contract).
 Items that are in scope should be executed in timely manner.
 For items that are not in scope you communicate the extra costs.
 Don’t be afraid to mention things that are out of scope.
 Good communication is crucial for project success and a happy customer.
 Also for the contractors it makes sense to do a separate walk-through before the final walk-through with the customer.